 Ending sounds list:

-- While your child is drawing the picture cards, take the other 26 cards and write “clues” on them, using the Word Detective activity sheets.
+- While your child is drawing the picture cards, take the other 26 cards and write “clues” on them, such as "Which letter comes at the beginning of a yellow fruit?"
 If you like, write the answers on the back of each card.

 - Once all 52 cards are finished (the picture cards and the clue cards), put the clue cards in a single pile.
 Ask your child to mix up the picture cards and lay them in rows on the table.